github/gh-ost/doc/command-line-flags.md

 When using [Connect to replica, migrate on master](cheatsheet.md), this lag is primarily tested on the very replica `gh-ost` operates on.
 Lag is measured by checking the heartbeat events injected by `gh-ost` itself on the utility changelog table.
 That is, to measure this replica's lag, `gh-ost` doesn't need to issue `show slave status` nor have any external heartbeat mechanism.

 When `--throttle-control-replicas` is provided, throttling also considers lag on specified hosts.
-Measuring lag on these hosts works as follows:

-- If `--replication-lag-query` is provided, use the query, trust its result to indicate lag seconds (fraction, i.e. float, allowed)
-- Otherwise, issue `show slave status` and read `Seconds_behind_master` (`1sec` granularity)
+Lag measurements on listed hosts is done by querying `gh-ost`'s _changelog_ table, where `gh-ost` injects a heartbeat.

 See also: [Sub-second replication lag throttling](subsecond-lag.md)